resource-watch/slate/source/includes/api/_areas_v2.md

 Use this endpoint to create new areas.
 For a detailed description of each field that can be provided in the body of the request, check out the [Area reference](#area-reference) section.

-**This endpoint requires authentication, and it will return 401 Unauthorized if none is provided.**

 Keep in mind that you should provide one of the following when creating an area:

 * `geostore` with the ID of a geostore object if you are creating an area that references a geostore;